LSU-UE5/UE5-Materials/color-math/README.md

 ##### `Step 14.`\|`UE5MAT`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

+Assign this as to the material on the new material ball you just copied.
 Now open up **MI_GreenMarbleTile** and change the default tint color from white, to a color such as a light green.

 ![tint tile to green](images/tintColor.png)